 ZIMPOL is designed as high contrast imaging polarimeter with very high polarimetric sensitivity for the visual range.
-It also provides at the same time imaging capabilities.
-Another VLT instrument, FORS2, provides a polarimetric mode for the visual range which is however complementary to ZIMPOL.
+It also provides imaging capabilities.
+Another VLT instrument, FORS2, provides a polarimetric mode for the visual range which is somewhat complementary to ZIMPOL.
 FORS2 is a seeing limited Cassegrain imaging and spectrograph polarimeter for accurate absolute polarization measurements (0.1% in the field center).
 FORS2 has a very high throughput and is therefore suited for faint objects.
 ZIMPOL is a diffraction limited imaging polarimeter with a very small field of view centered on a bright target.
-Because ZIMPOL is a Nasmyth instrument, it provides only a limited absolute polarization measurement of the immediate surroundings of a central star, which is used as a (zero)-polarization reference for the correction of the instrument polarization.
+Because ZIMPOL is a Nasmyth instrument, it provides only limited absolute polarimetric accuracy (~0.5%).
+The basic observing strategy for ZIMPOL is a relative polarization measurement of the immediate surroundings of a central star, which is used as a zero-polarization reference for the correction of the instrument polarization.